Skandalon: The Ancient Stumbling Block

 Robert Wurtz II

 He who says he is in the light, and hates his brother, is in darkness until now.
 He who loves his brother abides in the light, and there is no cause for stumbling in him.
-But he who hates his brother is in darkness and walks in darkness, and does not know where he is going, because the darkness has blinded his eyes.
+But he who hates his brother is in darkness and walks in darkness.
+He does not know where he is going, because the darkness has blinded his eyes.
 (1 John 2:9–11 NKJV)

-John brings us to a central theme of the New Testament with a renewed focus and insight.
+Simply put, when a person abides in the light they treat everyone like they want to be treated.
 Paul summarizes this in Romans 13:10: “Love does not harm a neighbor; therefore, love is the fulfillment of the law.”
 (Romans 13:10) In other words, the objective of the Law was to teach fallen man how to treat one another lovingly and godly in relationships.
+This article addresses people who disregard the mandate to love and do the opposite.

 Walk in Love

 When one is walking in love, one achieves the primary objective of the Law.
 They “fulfill the law.”
-1 John 2:9-11 may be used as a symposium on Romans 13:10a, where Paul stated, Love does not harm a neighbor.
+1 John 2:9-11 may be used as a symposium on Romans 13:10a, where Paul stated, “Love does not harm a neighbor.”
+Let that sink in.
 Both Paul and John agree that when a person loves their brother or sister, there is no “cause of stumbling” in them.
-That is to say, there is nothing in them that would cause another person to fall into sin or fall in the faith.
+There is nothing in them that would cause another person to fall into sin or lose faith.

 The Value of a Soul